Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Introduction

 In another direction, research in theoretical computer science investigated the complexity of solving fixed-point equations in a finite dimensional vector space $\sR^d$ equipped with a norm $\norm{\cdot}$ (typically the $\ell_\infty$ or $\ell_2$ norm).
 A prototypical problem in this area concerns solutions to fixed points of Lipschitz-continuous operators $\mT$ that map the unit hypercube to itself; a problem commonly referred to as the Brouwer fixed point problem.
 The existence of fixed points in this case is guaranteed by the classical Brouwer's fixed point theorem \cite{brouwer1911abbildung}, the proof of which is non-constructive.
 The first constructive proof, based on Sperner's lemma \cite{kuhn1968simplicial} and earlier algorithms by \cite{lemke1964equilibrium,lemke1965bimatrix} for computation of Nash equilibria in two-person games, was obtained by Scarf \cite{scarf1967approximation}.
 For general mappings $\mT$ with Lipschitz constant $\gamma > 1$, the complexity of Scarf's algorithm (and the algorithms that soon followed) is exponential.
-This raised the questions about complexity of solving such fixed-point equations (on the unit hypercube, with Lipschitz constant $\gamma > 1$).
-In a seminal work, \cite{hirsch1989exponential} proved that any algorithm for this problem that is based on oracle queries must incur exponential complexity in the dimension in the worst case.
+This raised the questions about complexity of solving such fixed-point equations (on the unit hypercube, with Lipschitz constant $\gamma > 1$, to error $\epsilon > 0$).
+In a seminal work, \cite{hirsch1989exponential} proved that any algorithm for this problem that is based on oracle queries must incur exponential complexity in the dimension in the worst case, and this happens as soon as the Lipschitz constant exceeds one by a constant factor in $\epsilon$.
 The gap in the precise exponential growth between the upper and lower bounds was settled in \cite{chen2008matching}.
-More generally, the discussed Brouwer's fixed-point problem is considered computationally hard (in terms of reduction-based complexity) even under white-box access to the operator $\mT$, as it is well-known to be PPAD-complete \cite{papadimitriou1994complexity}\footnote{In fact, the aforementioned Brouwer's fixed-point problem served as the most important motivating example for the introduction of complexity class PPAD, as noted in the same work \cite{papadimitriou1994complexity}.}.
-A very recent work \cite{attias2025fixed} has similarly established exponential lower complexity bounds for oracle-based algorithms concerning $\gamma$-Lipschitz operators with $\gamma > 1$ mapping the unit $\ell_2$ ball to itself.
+More generally, the discussed Brouwer's fixed-point problem is considered computationally hard (in terms of reduction-based complexity) even under white-box access to the operator $\mT$, as it is well-known to be PPAD-complete \cite{papadimitriou1994complexity}\footnote{In fact, the Brouwer's fixed-point problem served as the most important motivating example for the introduction of the complexity class PPAD, as noted in the same work \cite{papadimitriou1994complexity}.}.
+A very recent work \cite{attias2025fixed} has similarly established exponential complexity lower bounds for oracle-based algorithms concerning $\gamma$-Lipschitz operators with $\gamma > 1$ mapping the unit $\ell_2$ ball to itself.
 Their lower bound applies even under the ``smoothed analysis'' framework of \cite{spielman2004smoothed}, which effectively means that the problem remains hard even under smooth perturbations of problem instances.
 This is commonly understood as the ``worst-case'' instances being, in fact, common in the considered problem class.